UK HealthCare

 of

-Community members delivering supplies to stranded flood survivors.
+Community members delivering supplies to stranded flood survivors in July 2022.
 Photo provided.

 Community members loaded supplies on horseback to reach stranded flood survivors.
 Photo provided.